TonySl/BLK360_TLS/README.md

 ![Field work](images/photo1.png)

-**A new algorithm was then developed for extracting ground points and detecting tree stems from the laser scanning data.
+**A new algorithm was then developed for detecting tree stems and for extracting ground points from the laser scanning data.
 36,422 stems were detected, of which 29,665 (81%) were in the 3-10 cm DBH range.** <br/>

 ![stems and DEM](images/photo22.png)

-**Point cloud files of the plot and of the detected stems are available at:**
+**Point cloud files of the plot have been made publicly available at:**
 https://filesender.renater.fr/?s=download&token=c7195ddc-7773-4e7e-840b-8ebd483cec8f